ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

 This section is completely optional.

 If you have access to a domain name service like Namecheap, Google Domains, GoDaddy, or any other domain service, then you can follow along with these steps.
 If you don't have a domain name to assign, then you can just read along through this section.
-We're going to dive into using services like DNSLink and the Ethereum Naming Service (ENS) in later sections.
+We're going to dive into using decentralized naming services like Ethereum Naming Service (ENS) in a later section.

 We used Namecheap, but the process is very similar across all domain name services.